Over 40 Years

 In order for negligence per se to apply, a victim must establish the following:

-1. A Pennsylvania law was violated by the defendant
+- A Pennsylvania trucking law was violated by the defendant

-2. The victim was in the class of persons sought to be protected by the violated law, and
+- The victim was in the class of persons who sought to be protected by the violated law, and

 If these elements are met, a victim may be able to establish liability against a truck driver and trucking company without proving anything other than causation and damages.
 This makes it harder for a defendant to negotiate a settlement in bad faith or fight a case in court.